abreits/rxjs-idsets/projects/rxjs-idsets/README.md

   id: Id
 }
 ```

+The uniqueness of a value in an IdSet is defined by the value of its id.
+If you add an element to an IdSet with an id that already exists in the set, the existing value will be updated to the new value and the change to the IdSet will be published through the appropriate Observables.

 This library provides the following `IdSet` classes:
 - **`IdSet`** is the basic _observable_ `Set`
 - **`ReadOnlyIdSet`** is an _observable_ `ReadonlySet` version of the `IdSet`